Denpasar International Airport

 The view of the airport from the road on the way to my hotel

-The airport was officially named I Gusti Ngurah Rai International Airport, but was commonly known as Bali Airport or Denpasar International Airport, the main gateway serving the Indonesian island of Bali.
-In IATA codes, that equates to DPS.
+The airport’s official name was I Gusti Ngurah Rai International Airport, though it was more commonly referred to as Bali Airport or Denpasar International Airport — the main gateway to the island.
+In IATA terms, that’s DPS.

 The feeling of relief when I saw the red HGI sign!